Bheal/RepData_PeerAssessment1/PA1_template.md

 ## 1           9354.23            10395
 ```

-#### Answer
+### Answer II.
 In in the output above, we can see the histogram of total number of steps taken each day.
 And second table gives us the average and median steps per day, if we ignore the NA's.